jdesboeufs/connect-mongo/README.md

 (node:16580) Warning: Accessing non-existent property 'MongoError' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created)
 ```

+### Existing encrypted v3.2.0 sessions are not decrypted correctly by v4

+v4 cannot decrypt the session encrypted from v3.2 due to a bug.
+Please take a look on this issue for possible workaround. [#420](https://github.com/jdesboeufs/connect-mongo/issues/420)

 ## Events